odanoburu/FreeLing-User-Manual/README.md

 This book contains the user manual for FreeLing.

-FreeLing is a library oriented to developers, so a large part of de book describes which are the available C++ modules and classes.
+FreeLing is a library oriented to developers, so a large part of the book describes which are the available C++ modules and classes.
 Developers can find more information in the Technical Reference Manual.

 Non-developer users can also find useful information here: